 While these two terms are standalone – in that they both provide different services, there are hybrid examples.
 These hybrid examples include a mixture of both FBO and MRO activities.
-However, in most circumstances, it is most common to find FBOs which offer a portion of MRO-oriented services within the same organization.
+However, in most circumstances, it is most common to find FBOs that offer a portion of MRO-oriented services within the same organization.

 At airports that have major GA operations, these hybrid models are often incorporated into the existing FBO business model.
-This can be a lucrative additional source of revenue for FBOs which already experience demand for services, with the knowledge that existing market demand will involve the necessity for private GA aircraft to require maintenance.
+This can be a lucrative additional source of revenue for FBOs that already experience demand for services, with the knowledge that existing market demand will involve the necessity for private GA aircraft to require maintenance.